-There are several factors that play a role in assessing the difference between the current level of development and a fully appropriated conditions in the Upper Platte River Basin.
+There are several factors that play a role in assessing the difference between the current level of development and a fully appropriated condition in the Upper Platte River Basin.
 Identifying this difference is critical in tracking progress toward a fully appropriated condition.
 The Nebraska Ground Water Management and Protection Act requires that determination of the difference between current and fully appropriated levels of development account for: (1) cyclical supply, including drought; (2) the portion of the difference that is due to conservation measures; (3) the portion of the overall difference due to water uses initiated prior to July 1, 1997; and (4) the portion of the overall difference due to water uses initiated or expanded on or after July 1, 1997.
 A more complete description of all of the factors that are used to assess the difference between current levels of development fully appropriated conditions are outlined in Appendix 1 of the Total Depletions Report14.
-Several publications have been developed to support evaluation of these components (see Conservation Measures study, 2019 Robust Review, INSIGHT analysis) and are further described below.
+Several publications have been developed to support evaluation of these components (see conservation measures study, Robust Review, INSIGHT analysis) and are further described below.

-8.4.1 Streamflow Impacts from Uses Initiated Prior to July 1, 1997, and after July 1, 1997 (Total Depletions)
+8.4.1 Streamflow Impacts from Uses Initiated Prior to July 1, 1997 and after July 1, 1997 (Total Depletions)

-This evaluation provides summarized estimates of the streamflow impacts resulting from development of groundwater-only irrigated lands prior to July 1, 1997, and from development through 2013 within each Upper Platte River Basin NRD, for the reaches upstream of Elm Creek.
-The 2019 Robust Review report provides a separate evaluation of the streamflow impacts resulting from gained and lost irrigated land, controls, municipal and industrial expansion and contraction, managed recharge, stream augmentation, and permitted uses initiated or expanded on or after July 1, 1997, within each Upper Platte River Basin NRD.
-The projections of future stream baseflow effects will be reviewed and updated through the course of the second increment, with future evaluations guiding any necessary refinements and modifications to the planning goals, objectives, actions, and controls.
+This evaluation provides summarized estimates of the streamflow impacts resulting from development of groundwater-only irrigated lands from 1950 to 2013 within each Upper Platte River Basin NRD.
+An evaluation of the streamflow impacts resulting from gained and lost irrigated land, controls (allocations and transfers), municipal and industrial expansion and contraction, managed recharge, stream augmentation, and permitted uses initiated or expanded on or after July 1, 1997, within each Upper Platte River Basin NRD are provided in the Robust Review report.